What does motor trade insurance cover?

 It is a common misconception that the holder of a motor trade insurance policy will automatically be covered to drive any vehicle.
 This is usually not the case.
 A motor trade policy will normally only cover you to drive your own vehicles or customers’ vehicles, for motor trade purposes.
 This means that you are most likely not covered for driving a family member’s car and perhaps less obviously, you will not be covered in the event that you simply fancy taking a customer’s car for a spin, it needs to be necessary or related to the work you are doing on that customer’s vehicle.
 If in doubt, check with your policy provider.

 I work part-time, can I have part-time motor trade insurance?

 If you have another job or you are retired whilst also running a part-time motor trade business, it is possible to arrange part-time motor trade insurance which will make allowance for the fact that you operate under reduced hours.
 This reduction in hours may help reduce the cost of your policy.

 Which motor trades require insurance?

 Motor trade insurance is applicable to nearly every trade in the industry.
 If you are likely to be driving a customer’s car as part of your work then you will need some form of cover.
-This includes: Car valeters insurance, MOT station insurance, tyre fitters insurance and vehicle sales insurance, all of which will normally require you to drive a car owned by your customer or by the business.
+This includes: mechanics, car valeters, MOT garages, tyre fitters and vehicle sales, all of which will normally require you to drive a car owned by your customer or by the business.